rahul-sg/recipes-ratings-analysis/README.md

             To potentially address this issue and better understand the missing data mechanism, we could consider the following:
         </p>
         <p>
-            The following graph represents the Empirical Distribution of the shuffled abs differences based on two columns that are potentially MAR: ratings and average_ratings
+            The following graph represents the Empirical Distribution of the shuffled abs differences based on two columns that are potentially MAR: <code>ratings</code> and <code>average_ratings</code>
             <!-- Embed another Plotly plot -->
             <iframe src="assets/missingness.html" alt="Empirical Distribution of the shuffled abs differences" width="800" height="450" frameborder="0"></iframe>
-            <figcaption>Based on the permutation test, the observed absolute difference in 'average_rating' between recipes with and without ratings is approximately 0.105.
+            <figcaption>Based on the permutation test, the observed absolute difference in <code>average_rating</code> between recipes with and without ratings is approximately 0.105.
 The p-value of 0.185 exceeds the common significance threshold of 0.05, indicating that there is not enough evidence to reject the null hypothesis at the 5% significance level.
 Consequently, we fail to reject the null hypothesis, suggesting that the observed difference could occur by random chance under the null conditions.
-Therefore, we do not have sufficient statistical evidence to conclude that the missingness in 'rating' is dependent on 'average_rating'.</figcaption>
+Therefore, we do not have sufficient statistical evidence to conclude that the missingness in <code>rating</code> is dependent on <code>average_rating</code>.</figcaption>
         </p>
     </section>
 </body>